1971 Mississippi Delta tornado outbreak: Aftermath, recovery, and records

 An internal assessment by the Mississippi Power and Light Company determined that its infrastructure incurred the greatest wind-related damage in the company's history.
 Roughly half of its transmission towers were damaged in both Sharkey and Humphreys counties.

-One of the tornadoes attained F5 intensity in Louisiana, the only such event on record in the state, although the rating is disputed.
 The entire outbreak is the second-deadliest ever in February, behind only the Enigma tornado outbreak in 1884 and ahead of the 2008 Super Tuesday tornado outbreak.
 February 21 was the fourth-deadliest day for tornadoes in Mississippi on record.